OtamoryX/OtamoryX/docs/roadmap.md

 ## Overview

 This roadmap outlines the planned development phases for OtamoryX, an open-source digital comic/manga reader and management platform with extensible plugin architecture and experimental AI features.
-The implementation is divided into 9 phases over 36 weeks, with core functionality delivered in v1.0.0 (28 weeks), plugin system in v1.1.0 (32 weeks), and experimental AI auto-tagging in v1.2.0 (36 weeks), ensuring a systematic and manageable development process.
+The implementation is divided into 9 phases over 38 weeks, with core functionality delivered in v1.0.0 (30 weeks), plugin system in v1.1.0 (34 weeks), and experimental AI auto-tagging in v1.2.0 (38 weeks), ensuring a systematic and manageable development process with comprehensive foundation preparation.

-**🎯 Current Status**: Phase 4 (v0.4.0) has been **completed**, with comprehensive user management and permissions system now fully implemented.
-The system features complete multi-user support, role-based access control, path-based permissions, and advanced administrative capabilities.
-All user management, security middleware, and access control systems are operational.
-Ready to proceed to Phase 5: Advanced Features for system configuration and batch operations.
+**🎯 Current Status**: Phase 5 (v0.5.0) has been **completed**, with advanced features for system configuration, batch operations, and comprehensive monitoring now fully implemented.
+The system features complete settings management, JWT integration for progress tracking, batch operations for all major components, and detailed health monitoring.
+All core platform functionality is operational.
+Ready to proceed to Phase 5.5: Plugin Foundation Preparation to establish the groundwork for the upcoming plugin system and OPDS protocol implementation.

 ## Development Phases